• Skip to main content

 You do have to consider avoiding spray foam early in the planning stages because it can have a major impact on your design (especially the roof, in some cases).

-Any other insulation next to this is far better.
+Any other insulation next to this is better, in my opinion.
 My top pick for most walls is Rockwool, my insulation post goes through all the healthy options.

 2. High Offgassing Flooring